-The Nail Houses are an ongoing series inspired by architectural holdouts and their photographic records circulated on the internet.
+The Nail Houses series (2018) was inspired by architectural holdouts and their photographic records circulated on the internet.
 Mediated through drawings that become reference points for paintings, a paired-down pallet of black, white and cadmium yellow transforms these homes under siege into moated castles, hilltop citadels or towering blocks.
 Situated between presence and absence, they are of no place and every place and that’s the point.
 These small almost recognisable things might be picked up in the hand or tower overhead, unanchored, nothing is clear-cut on contested land.
 As paintings they too are stubborn nails, tip-toeing on unknown territories of power, haptic interventions against erasures on digital platforms or city streets, they manifest a slow archival resistance.

 Nail House Grid